CDAT/cdat.github.io/index.md

 <h2 id="new">Welcome to CDAT!</h2>

 New here?
 Don't worry!
 We'll help you get started.
 If you're interested in what you can do with CDAT, you can take a look at our [gallery].
 If you're interested in anything you see there, you can look into getting our application [installed][install].
-Once CDAT has been installed, check out our [Getting Started](http://cdat.llnl.gov/getting_started.html) guide.
+Once CDAT has been installed, check out our [Getting Started][getting_started] guide.

 <h2 id="help">We'll give you a hand.</h2>